 - What features must I look for in the new system?

-All these questions and more, make switching an LMS a tough decision.
+It’s questions like these that make switching an LMS a tough decision.

-The decision to switch your LMS generally arises from shortcomings and difficulties in operating the system.
-The ideal method of selecting an LMS starts by listing the shortcomings of your current system, followed by identifying the good/likeable aspects of it.
-By combining the features you liked using and the features your existing system lacked, you are left with a substantial list of features based on which the next LMS can successfully be identified.
+Usually, the decision to switch your LMS is a result of shortcomings and difficulties in operating the current system.
+And, the ideal method of selecting an LMS should start with listing these shortcomings, followed by identifying the good or likeable aspects of the platform.
+By listing these dislikes and preferences, you are left with a list of features, based on which the next LMS can be shortlisted.
 However, it is important to identify features based on actual needs and not wants.
-By selecting an LMS with extra features that you may never require, you end up purchasing a system that may be complicated to navigate due to the presence of additional unrequired features.
+By selecting an LMS with extra features, you are paying for a platform that could be complicated.
+Moreover, you end up paying for a set of features that you may never use.

 Switch to a Future-Proofed LMS

-- Modern UI & UX: Clutter-free interface and easy navigation, looks and operations that are futuristic for years to come.
+- Modern UI & UX: A Clutter-free interface and easy navigation options to support futuristic looks and operations.

 Data Migration Plan and Third-Party Integrations

-Third-party integrations and the ability to upload legacy software easily makes an LMS a user-friendly platform.
-Looking for such features in the new LMS system is very important.
+Third-party integrations and the ability to upload legacy software makes an LMS a user-friendly platform.
+Looking for such features in the new LMS is very important.

 Support and Training

-When operating a new LMS, there are challenges to face and a learning curve to complete as associated with operating any new system.
-Depending on how complicated your old LMS was and how advanced the new system is, the learning curve can be a shorter or a longer one.
-The general rule when selecting an LMS is to look for a vendor who is ready to provide sufficient after sales support.
-This includes training on how to operate the system, and support to resolve any initial issues faced during the setup.
-A good vendor can be shortlisted based on two important after sales services provided:
+When selecting an LMS, look for a vendor who is ready to provide sufficient after sales support.
+This includes training on how to operate the system and the support to solve any initial issues faced during setup.
+A good vendor is shortlisted based on two important after sales services provided:

-- Customer success team: A team responsible for ensuring the complete success of your organization as it implements the new LMS.
-From training, to doubt solving, this team ensures your LMS is a total success.
+- Customer success teams: A team responsible for ensuring the complete success of your organization as it implements the new LMS.
+From training to doubt solving, this team ensures your LMS implementation and use is flawless.

-- Customer support: A subsection of the customer success team, but has an umbrella of responsibilities which revolve around providing support, solving issues, and servicing the LMS once purchased.
+- Customer support: A subsection of the customer success team, concerned with providing support, solving issues, and servicing the LMS once purchased.

-There are more factors to consider when switching an LMS and shortlisting a vendor.
-For a more detailed article on how to select an LMS vendor click here to know more.
-You contact us if you’re looking to switch your current LMS by reaching out to us firstname.lastname@example.org or click here and we will get back to you shortly.
+There are a lot more factors to consider when switching an LMS and shortlisting a vendor.
+You can contact us if you’re looking to switch your current LMS by reaching out to us at email@example.com or click here and we will help simplify this complex but important task.